qcri-social/AIDR/Roadmap.md

 * back-end fixes to view/download as needed
 * minor UI enhancements

-# Release 2.0: integrating aidr-tagger into aidr-tagger-api
+# Release 2.0: aidr-tagger is a Java EE application.

 **Target: end-June.**

 The objective of this release is to transform aidr-tagger into a Java EE application, instead of a stand-alone application.

-This will mean merging the functionality of aidr-tagger into aidr-tagger-api.
+This may mean one of the following (to be decided later): (i) merging the functionality of aidr-tagger into aidr-tagger-api, (ii) deprecating aidr-tagger-api, so that aidr-manager speaks directly to dbmanager.

 Metacube side:
 * Convert aidr-tagger into a Java EE application.